Dyst0rti0n/dyshell/README.md

 ---

-### Dyshell: A Customizable Interactive Shell

-Welcome to Dyshell, a feature-rich and customizable interactive shell built with Go.
-Whether you're a developer looking for a flexible shell environment or just someone who loves to customize their command line experience, Dyshell has something for you.

----

 ### Features

 - **Built-in Commands**: Essential commands like `echo`, `exit`, `pwd`, `cd`, `ls`, `cat`, `touch`, `rm`, `mkdir`, `rmdir`, `history`, `clear`, `alias`, `unalias`, `export`, `unset`, `jobs`, `fg`, `bg`, `kill`.